 Condition requirement Means of monitoring during period under review Compliance achieved?
-2. Provision of bridge plans prior to construction Not received N/A 3.
-Notification prior to exercise of consent Notification received 15 February 2010 N/A 4.
-Minimisation of sediment in stream No maintenance during period under review N/A 5.
+4. Minimisation of sediment in stream No maintenance during period under review N/A 5.
 Area and volume of disturbance to be minimised No maintenance during period under review N/A 6.
 Structure removed and area reinstated if no longer required N/A 7.
 Lapse of consent N/A 8.
-Optional review provision re environmental effects Next option for review in June 2022 N/A cor Overall assessment of consent compliance and environment performance in respect of this consent Overall assessment of administrative performance in respect of this consent
+Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance and environment performance in respect of this consent High Ov erall assessment of administrative per High